 Forecasts predicting more hurricanes means higher risk for a severe storm that can cause billions in losses for shippers and carriers—namely, damage to physical assets and disruption to operations.
-And with disaster response and recovery resources strained until global recessions ease, supply chains are even more vulnerable.
-Coming into the hurricane season this year, companies have already been facing the increasing and difficult challenge of managing their global supply chains as a result of restricted product flows and logistical bottlenecks caused by an overall reduction in the workforce amid government restrictions imposed to control the spread of COVID-19.
-These restrictions have led to significant cargo backlogs and delays at major sea ports and significant reduction in air freight, trucking and warehouse capacity due to the overall slowdown of cargo movement and product distribution around the world.
+Coming into the hurricane season this year, companies have already been facing the increasing and difficult challenge of managing their vulnerable global supply chains as a result of COVID-19 impacts on the cargo industry..
+Restricted product flows and logistical bottlenecks have led to significant cargo backlogs and delays at major sea ports and significant reduction in air freight, trucking and warehouse capacity due to the overall slowdown of cargo movement and product distribution around the world.

 Companies should take a proactive risk-based approach to managing their supply chain by prioritizing resources, closely examining supply chains and inventory management programs and collaborating with service provider partners to develop appropriate contingency plans to effectively mitigate risk and avoid supply chain disruption.
 An effective and critical element of any company’s supply chain risk management and mitigation strategy, especially in unusual and challenging times such as these, is to ensure they have the proper cargo insurance coverage that is aligned with their business operations and will provide the necessary financial protection against the potential of physical loss or damage to their goods and products as they move through the supply chain.